Kingxukai/linux/Documentation/power/swsusp.rst

   echo 3 > /proc/acpi/sleep       # for suspend to ram, but with more power
                                   # conservative
   echo 4 > /proc/acpi/sleep       # for suspend to disk
-  echo 5 > /proc/acpi/sleep       # for shutdown unfriendly the system
+  echo 5 > /proc/acpi/sleep       # for shutdown unfriendly the woke system

 and perhaps::